mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 <div class="footnotes">
 <div markdown="1" id="misleading-tests">
-Over the past few decades, there has been a few highly publicized encounters between AI systems and human experts in board games such as [Chess](https://en.wikipedia.org/wiki/Deep_Blue_versus_Garry_Kasparov) and [Go](https://www.deepmind.com/research/highlighted-research/alphago), as well as video games like [Dota 2](https://openai.com/research/openai-five-defeats-dota-2-world-champions) and [Starcraft](https://www.deepmind.com/blog/alphastar-mastering-the-real-time-strategy-game-starcraft-ii).
+Over the past few decades, there have been a few highly publicized encounters between AI systems and human experts in board games such as [Chess](https://en.wikipedia.org/wiki/Deep_Blue_versus_Garry_Kasparov) and [Go](https://www.deepmind.com/research/highlighted-research/alphago), as well as video games like [Dota 2](https://openai.com/research/openai-five-defeats-dota-2-world-champions) and [Starcraft](https://www.deepmind.com/blog/alphastar-mastering-the-real-time-strategy-game-starcraft-ii).
 Despite these remarkable advancements, these systems still fall short when it comes to matching the generalization capabilities exhibited by humans.

 </div>
 <div markdown="1" id="fchollet">